Sixth Form Dress Code

 • Sportswear including football shirts, rugby tops, sports jackets or tracksuit bottoms

 Students who do not follow the dress code policy will be offered the chance to change their clothes and will receive a sanction, as per the behaviour policy.
-Students who continue to breach the code will be sent home to get changed, and items of clothing may be subject to confiscation.
+Students who continue to breach the code will be sent home to get changed.